For consideration in our programs, a student needs to have a primary diagnosis of dyslexia, dysgraphia, and/or dyscalculia.

 Horizon Academy is not equipped to provide the support required for students who have a diagnosis that is behavioral or emotional in nature.
 We do serve students with school anxiety and find that a student’s anxiety is alleviated once their language-based learning disability begins remediation in our small class setting.

-During a screening, the student will meet with the admissions representative to have a basic evaluation in the areas of reading, writing, math and spelling.
-This portion of the screening visit typically takes 20 minutes of the 1-hour student screening visit and is designed to provide our Admissions Committee with a basic academic gauge of what the student has already learned.
+During a screening, the student will meet with the Admissions representative to have a basic evaluation in the areas of reading, writing, math, and spelling.
+This portion of the screening visit typically takes 20 minutes of the 1-hour student screening visit and is designed to provide our Admissions Committee with a basic academic gauge of what the student has already learned and can independently generalize.

 There is no preparation needed by the student for the screening, beyond being well-rested and ready to participate in the screening.

-Once the admissions team has met and screened your student, the next step is determined and communicated to the parents by the admissions representative.
-Invitations to complete an application will be communicated if that is the appropriate next step.
-Once your application is submitted, the admissions representative will inform you of the Admissions Committee’s input and decision.
+Once the Admissions Committee has met and screened your student, the next step is determined and communicated to the parents by the Admissions representative.
+Invitations to complete an application will be communicated by email if that is the appropriate next step.
+Once your application is submitted, the Admissions representative will inform you of the Admissions Committee’s input and decision.

 The Admissions Committee may provide:

-Once the parent tour and student screening are concluded, and all necessary diagnostic reports have been submitted, the Admissions Committee typically communicates input within a few business days.
+Once the parent tour and student screening are concluded, and all necessary diagnostic reports have been submitted, the Admissions Committee typically communicates input within 1-2 business days.
 If the committee feels that the school could build an appropriate program for the student, parents are then encouraged to complete an application for admission.
+The link to the application will be provided by the Admissions representative.

 Yes.

-No. Families who are considering participating in only our tutoring program are not required to participate in parent tours and student screenings.
+No. Families who are considering participating in only our tutoring program are not required to participate in a virtual parent meeting and student screening.
 We are happy to arrange a tour of our school, if a family is interested.
 Please contact our Learning Center Coordinator to discuss your student’s needs, location preference (main campus or southern Johnson County) and tutor schedule availability.
 Students will be prequalified for tutoring prior to schedule consideration.

 Parents are required each year to apply for a scholarship through the Financial Assistance link on our website.
-Through this link, you will provide details about your family’s financial circumstances to ISM, a third-party provider, as well as pay an application fee.
+Through the link provided within this webpage, you will provide details about your family’s financial circumstances to ISM FAST, a third-party provider, as well as pay an application fee.
 A family’s tax return will also need to be submitted during this process.
 ISM will communicate to Horizon Academy a recommendation of what a family can afford.
 The Scholarship Committee will then determine how much of a scholarship the school is able to provide with the goal of meeting the family’s designated need.

 In order to maintain a student’s scholarship and placement, a student must be responding appropriately to our programming and be self-managing as a positive member of our learning community.

 At Horizon Academy, we recognize that the needs of each child are very different.
-As a transition school, many of our students attend for 2 – 5 years, with an average of 3 years.
+As a transition school, many of our students attend for 2 – 5 years, with an average of 3 years for most students.

-As you reconsider enrollment for your child, the Admissions Committee would like you to proceed through part of the process.
-The parents would need to re-visit with the head of school and admissions representative to discuss the student’s experiences since the last visit and share any additional diagnostic reports.
-Although the student may not need to be re-screened, he/she will need to visit with the principal, counselor, and head of school.
-Enrollment will also be based on the availability of a spot within the program.
+As you reconsider enrollment for your child, the Admissions Committee would like you to proceed once again through the placement consideration process.
+The parents would need to revisit with the head of school and Admissions representative to discuss the student’s experiences since the last visit and share any additional diagnostic reports.
+Although the student may not need to be rescreened, they will need to visit with the principal, counselor, and head of school.
+Enrollment will be based on the availability of a spot within the program.

 Once a student is ready to transition from Horizon Academy back to a traditional school environment, students consider public, independent, and parochial schools.
 The preferences and needs of each student are considered by the family.
 Our faculty and staff help support the process so a family can best identify the schools that will provide the best environment for each unique student.

-Yes, we have alumni who choose to go on to 4-year universities/colleges, and community colleges.
-Some alumni may choose a different path of attending a trade school or join the military post-graduation.
+Yes, we have many alumni and former students who choose to go on to 4-year universities/colleges, and community colleges after their secondary school experience.
+Some alumni and former students may instead choose a different path of attending a trade school or join the military post-graduation.

 Within core classes, our students have a 5-to-1 student-teacher ratio.
-For most classes, the class size is up to 10 students with one teacher and one teacher assistant.
-For P.E. and content classes (social sciences and science) students can have up to 20 students with one lead teacher and a teaching assistant or multiple teachers/teaching assistants within the room who provide support, depending on the class.
+For most classes, the class size is up to 12 students with a highly qualified teacher.
+Small group instruction for Orton-Gillingham (O-G) is typically 2-4 students, and Multisensory Math is typically 5-8 students, put together homogeneously based on their skill level.
+For P.E., Specials, and content classes (social sciences and science), students can have up to 20 students with one lead teacher and a teaching assistant or multiple teachers/teaching assistants within the room who provide support, depending on the class.

 The amount of homework a student receives each night is based on their grade level.
 Students can be expected to have 40 minutes to one hour of homework, depending on their age.
 Homework typically includes reading and math, with the purpose of repeating skills that have already been introduced to your student.
 Homework should be done independently by the student.